 EKITA Meeting_Strategies for improving allograft and patient survival after kidney transplantation

-*** Online Registrations open***
+*** Online Registrations are currently Closed***

 The EKITA Meeting is held during the TLJ (Transplantation Learning Journey) Week.

-Click here to learn more about TLJ2018 and the educational opportunities.
+Click here to learn more about TLJ2018 and the educational opportunities

 EKITA is the official representative body of kidney transplantation in Europe on behalf of ESOT.